 Kristina: I’m a yoga teacher at Body Lounge.
 The studio has been in existence for over 10 years, and the current team has been working together for half that time.
 During the past decade, it has served as a hub for people who are passionate about practising yoga, pilates and callanetics classes, as well as interested in various awareness events.

 VP: What’s the best way to start practicing yoga?

 Kristina: Leave your assumptions aside when you come to your first yoga class and then simply come back a second time.
 That’s all it takes.
 Sometimes, people who come to a group practice might get put off as they are mixed with more advanced students.

 We are all different and need to accept it with love.
 In yoga practice, we do not seek results but we learn to enjoy the process itself.
 In our studio, yoga classes are held in small groups of up to 10 people, so you will always receive advice and support from your teacher.

 VP: What are the criteria for a beginner to choose a yoga studio?

 Remember when I said: show up the first and second time?
 Keep on repeating the process.
-Consistency is key to reap the benefits of yoga, even if you’re practising at home.
+Consistency is key to reaping the benefits of yoga, even if you’re practicing at home.

 VP: What is the average cost of lessons?
 Does one need to book a lesson in advance and if so, what is the best way to do it?

 Kristina: Those wishing to attend only yoga classes can opt for membership of four times for 39 Euro; eight times for 49 Euro, and 12 times for 59 Euro.
-A one-time visit costs 11 Euro.
-Registration is required for each lesson and you are welcome to do so via our website, email or you can give us a call.
+A one-time visit costs 11 euros.
+Registration is required for each lesson, and you are welcome to do so via our website, email, or you can give us a call.